framer/motion/api/framer-motion.api.md

     velocity?: number;
     yoyo?: number;
 }

-// Warning: (ae-forgotten-export) The symbol "SyncLayoutProps" needs to be exported by the entry point index.d.ts
-// Warning: (ae-internal-missing-underscore) The name "UnstableSyncLayout" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal
-export const UnstableSyncLayout: ({ children }: SyncLayoutProps) => JSX.Element;

 // Warning: (ae-internal-missing-underscore) The name "unwrapMotionValue" should be prefixed with an underscore because the declaration is marked as @internal
 //